Insight

 The Pathfinders we spoke to take a holistic approach—matching formal policies and processes with informal interventions to deliver on public commitments on ESG.

-For further reading, download the full report: The future of HR: From flux to flow
+For further reading, The future of HR : From flux to flow

 1,2 KPMG, The future of HR: From flux to flow, November 2022